 Combine optical and inertial motion capture to look at cricket spin bowling, identifying illegal throws and the finer points of technique for performance improvement.

 When it comes to football, both motion capture sports technologies can be used to explore and improve sports performance, and identify progress over time.

 Watch cricket fast bowling in slow motion, as our integrated system can be used to detect illegal throws and help predict the risk of future injury.

 Australian rules football kicking really puts our system to the test, demonstrating how it can be used to measure the very highest range of the human body’s potential.

 The next generation of our market-leading IMU, Blue Trident is a lightweight, easy to use, flexible and reliable inertial sensor.
 From elite to grassroots sports, the improved, form-fitting device can capture the highest load activities and provide immediate real-time analysis in the field.

-A free iOS mobile app for Blue Trident users.
-Connect multiple sensors to provide real-time overlay of data on video, or use one of the built-in “capture modes” to provide precise human movement insights faster in the field.
+Capture.U is a free iOS mobile app for Blue Trident users.
+Connect multiple sensors to provide a real-time overlay of data on video, or use one of the built-in “capture modes” to provide precise human movement insights faster in the field.
 Data can be recorded in three capture modes with personalized benchmarks set by the user.EXPLORE

 Integrate inertial into the optical world.